Aphrodite: Origins

-Indo-European dawn goddess

 Some early comparative mythologists opposed to the idea of a Near Eastern origin argued that Aphrodite originated as an aspect of the Greek dawn goddess Eos and that she was therefore ultimately derived from the Proto-Indo-European dawn goddess *H_{a}éusōs (properly Greek Eos, Latin Aurora, Sanskrit Ushas).
-Most modern scholars have now rejected the notion of a purely Indo-European Aphrodite, but it is possible that Aphrodite, originally a Semitic deity, may have been influenced by the Indo-European dawn goddess.
-Both Aphrodite and Eos were known for their erotic beauty and aggressive sexuality and both had relationships with mortal lovers.
-Both goddesses were associated with the colors red, white, and gold.
-Michael Janda etymologizes Aphrodite's name as an epithet of Eos meaning "she who rises from the foam [of the ocean]" and points to Hesiod's Theogony account of Aphrodite's birth as an archaic reflex of Indo-European myth.
+Most modern scholars have now rejected the notion of a purely Indo-European Aphrodite, but it is possible that Aphrodite, who may have originated as an Semitic deity, was influenced by the Indo-European dawn goddess.
+Both Aphrodite and Eos were known for their erotic beauty and aggressive sexuality, and for their relationships with mortal lovers.
+Both were associated with the colours red, white, and gold.
+Michael Janda interprets Aphrodite's name as an epithet of Eos meaning "she who rises from the [ocean] foam" and points to Hesiod's account in the Theogony of Aphrodite's birth as an archaic reflex of Indo-European myth.
 Aphrodite rising out of the waters after Cronus defeats Uranus as a mytheme would then be directly cognate to the Rigvedic myth of Indra defeating Vrtra, liberating Ushas.
 Another key similarity between Aphrodite and the Indo-European dawn goddess is her close kinship to the Greek sky deity, since both of the main claimants to her paternity (Zeus and Uranus) are sky deities.

+Stephanie L. Budin and Jacqueline Karageorghis argue for the importance of Cyprus's role in the goddess's origins.
+Vinciane Pirenne-Delforge writes that an oriental origin remained uncertain, with the ancient views of Herodotus and Pausanias depending on "the imaginative register" and a theorised process of cultural borrowing which in her view "will remain forever beyond our scope".

+Map of Aphrodite's origins.
+Scholars have proposed Near Eastern, Cyprus, and Indo-European theories.